viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 ## Structure overview

-Application consists of 4 packages which provide service related functionality:
+The application consists of four packages that offer service related functionality:
 `routers`, `services`, `schemas`, and `models`.
-Adding a new service requires adding a new module in each of these packages.
+To introduce a new service, it is necessary to add a new module within each of these packages.
+The proposed structure is designed in a manner that is somewhat similar to the three-tier architecture pattern.

+In this structure, the `routers` package serves as the user interface (UI) interaction layer.
+Each service comprises two components: (1) an application processing layer, implemented as a subclass of the `AppService` class, and (2) a data processing layer, implemented as a subclass of the `AppCRUD` class.

+The `models` package provides SQLAlchemy mappings that establish the relationship between database objects and Python classes, while the `schemas` package represents serialized data models (Pydantic models) that are used throughout the application and as response objects.

-Package `backend` provides database session manager and configs.
-In case, application communicates not only with database, but also with other backends (e.g. other API), the corresponding clients can be placed in `backend`.
+The `backend` package provides a database session manager and application configuration class.
+In scenarios where the application interacts with not only a database but also other backends, such as additional APIs, the respective clients can be placed within the `backend` package.

 ```bash
     .